DucThuy2000/n-darwin/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright © 2025 Đức Thuỷ (Darwin).
+All rights reserved.

-This project is personal portfolio website.
-Feel free to fork and customize for your own use, but please provide attribution.
+Feel free to fork and customize for your own use, but please provide attribution when sharing or redistributing.

 ---